Newsletter March 2013

 - Expenses associated with the purchase and installation of hearing aids $1000. every 5 calendar years

-The views expressed in articles in the Newsletter are not necessarily those of the Association
+The views expressed in all articles in this Newsletter are not necessarily those of the Association.